williamtroup/Observe.js/docs/binding/options/CUSTOM_TRIGGERS.md

 # Observe.js - Binding Options - Custom Triggers:

 Below is a list of all the custom triggers supported in the "data-observe-watch-options" binding attribute for DOM elements.
-These options are also supported when calling the public function "watchObject()".
+These options are also supported when calling the public function "watch()".
 <br>
 <br>